aramind/rmgame/README.md

 # rmgame

-Codes for the tic-tac-toe game requirement.
+Codes for the tic-tac-toe game requirement (both fe and be).